microsoft/pxt-calliope/docs/examples.md

 },
 {
   "name": "Game of Life",
-  "description": "Simulation in LEDs.
-Use button A for next stage.
-Button B for reset.", "url":"/examples/gameofLife",
+  "description": "A Game of Life simulation in LEDs", "url":"/examples/gameofLife",
   "cardType": "example"
 },